Whitewater

 Private Events and Retreats

-With overnight accommodations for up 28 people and a variety meeting and reception spaces, Middleburg can host a wide array of events and retreats.
-Whether it is a company retreat, family reunion or gathering of friends, the 323 acres spanning the Cooper River make for a truly memorable experience.
-Meeting and reception spaces are available for a variety of needs.
-Extracurriculars built around the extraordinary Lowcountry playground range from fishing, boating, hiking and biking to hunting and any other reason to get outside.
-With Charleston just 20 miles down river, there is access to some of the best dining, shopping and arts in the Country.
+With overnight accommodations for up to 28 people and a variety meeting and reception spaces, Middleburg can host a wide array of events and retreats.
+Whether it is a company retreat, family reunion or gathering of friends, the 323-acre property on the Cooper River makes for a memorable experience.
+The region provides premier outdoor recreation including fishing, boating, hiking, biking and more.
+With Charleston just 20 miles down river, guests have access to some of the best dining, shopping and arts in the Southeast.

 • Bed & Breakfast Weekend - Sean Richard